ryan258/ai_story_marketing/README.md

 4. **Utils**: Utility classes including ContextManager for maintaining context across agents and OutputGenerator for compiling the final output.
    - Partially implemented (ContextManager functionality included in BaseAgent)

+5. **LlamaModel**: A simplified, educational version of an AI model for story generation.

 ## Setup